April 2, 2020

 “But losing your sense of smell doesn’t mean with certainty that you have coronavirus, so don’t be alarmed,” says Dr. Sreekrishna K. Donepudi, an otolaryngologist with Memorial Hermann Medical Group Sugar Land Multi-Specialty.

 Dozens of viruses, including for the flu and common cold, also can reduce your sense of scents.
-“We know from previous experience that 40 percent of loss of smell and taste are due to viral infections,” Dr. Donepudi says.
-“Of those, 10 percent to15 percent are due to coronavirus.”
+“We know from previous experience that 40% of loss of smell and taste are due to viral infections,” Dr. Donepudi says.
+“Of those, 10% to 15% are due to coronavirus.”

 Taste and aromas are linked.
 Your tongue has taste buds that alert you whether food is salty, bitter, sweet, sour or savory.
 But any subtlety of flavor comes from your nose.